-Each Independent Director is required to complete an Independent Director's declaration form annually to confirm his independence.
+Each Independent Director is required to complete an Independent Director's declaration form annually to confirm his/her independence.
 The Nominating Committee reviews the independence status of each Non-Executive Director annually based on the definitions and guidelines of independence set out in the 2018 Code.
 The Non-Executive Independent Directors and their immediate family members have no relationship with the Company, its related corporations, its 5% or more shareholders or its officers.
 None of the Non-Executive Independent Directors have received payments more than of \$50,000 from the Company or Group or \$200,000 from a 5% or more shareholder during the year.
-For FY2023, the Nominating Committee has assessed and satisfied that all the four Non-Executive Independent Directors are independent.
+Taking guidance from the Provision 2.1 of the 2018 Code and complying with Rule 210(5) (d) of the SGX-ST Listing Manual, the Nominating Committee has assessed and satisfied that all the three Non-Executive Independent Directors are independent in FY2024.